geeknik/my-awesome-stars/topics.md

 - [MLSysOps/MLE-agent](https://github.com/MLSysOps/MLE-agent) - 🤖 MLE-Agent: Your intelligent companion for seamless AI engineering and research. 🔍 Integrate with arxiv and paper with code to provide better code/research plans 🧰 OpenAI, Anthropic, Ollama, etc supp
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [NVlabs/EAGLE](https://github.com/NVlabs/EAGLE) - EAGLE: Exploring The Design Space for Multimodal LLMs with Mixture of Encoders
-- [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Assistants with memory, knowledge and tools.
+- [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Agents with memory, knowledge, tools and reasoning
 - [adityakapole/TrendCrafter](https://github.com/adityakapole/TrendCrafter) - A cutting-edge multi AI agent platform that uncovers emerging trends and crafts engaging narratives, seamlessly blending research and storytelling using CrewAI
 - [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - Neuralink for your AI Agents - LangChain - Autogen - CrewAI
 - [jpinedaa/Maskarama](https://github.com/jpinedaa/Maskarama) - Maskarama is an innovative god-simulation sandbox game where players wield omnipotent powers to shape the destinies of intricate AI-driven characters.
 Each character in Maskarama is a living entity wi